stanford-crfm/levanter/docs/Getting-Started-GPU.md

 ```
 ### Install Jax with CUDA

-This is a bit in flux in Jax, but please take a look at the [Jax Installation Guide](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier).
+This is a bit in flux in JAX, but please take a look at the [JAX Installation Guide](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier).
 Here are two options that work circa June 2023:

 ```bash
 # CUDA 12 installation